drawwithcode/2020-Mouse-Party/README.md

 We then had to make the choreography uniform from different screen sizes.
 At first we made a grid and remapped everything, but then we realized collision wasn't working on scaled p5.play Sprites - which we used to create the sliders - therefore we couldn't make the beatmap responsive.
 We managed to work around the problem putting the beatmap in an iframe with fixed dimensions (800x800px) and in order to make it look nicer, we added an illustration for context.

+We also implemented a system to show the user when the execution of the betmap is correct.
+The sliders' sprites are made up by an animation made up of two different frames: the first one is the regular slider, the second one is colored with blue and the animation is called when the input and the timing is correct.

 <!--```
 javascript
 ```-->